mglerner/IntroductoryPhysics/README.md

 **CLICK on the photo for a powerpoint slide, or download the whole slide deck for Knight, 3rd edition (calc-based)** [here](Textbooks%2FKnight%2C%203rd%20edition.pptx) **!!!**

+**WARNING: Some of the content got mixed up between the calc-based class and the algebra-based class.
+I need to fix it.
+The descriptions and pictures should be right, but the chapters may be wrong.**

 <table border="1" class="dataframe">
   <thead>